syntaxsurge/creator-bank/docs/youtube-demo-script.md

 ## Segment 7 – Classroom: Create Course, Modules, Lessons (04:55 – 05:35)

 1. **On-screen:** Switch to the Classroom tab and click `Create a course`.
    - **Voice-over 12:** “I create a course that will hold modules and lessons.
 In this tutorial I will copy sample content from a public YouTube playlist and paste the titles and details here so you can see the flow.
-In production, creators use this same flow to publish their own lessons and sell access as part of their community.
-I add a module and a lesson, paste a YouTube link which the app converts to a safe embed, write a short lesson description, and save.”
+In production, creators use this same flow to publish their own lessons and sell access as part of their community.”

 ## Segment 8 – Join the Paid Community as a Member (05:35 – 06:05)